cardingshed/digitalgarden/content/stack/coding/R/index.md

 brew install r
 ```

-**RStudio IDE** is amazing, [download page](https://www.rstudio.com/products/rstudio/download/), follow chief scientist [Hadley Wickham](https://twitter.com/hadleywickham) for latest developments in the tidyverse
+**RStudio IDE** is amazing, download from [here](https://www.rstudio.com/products/rstudio/download/), and follow chief scientist [Hadley Wickham](https://twitter.com/hadleywickham) for latest developments in the tidyverse.

 ## Configuration
 .Renviron (store API keys here) and .Rprofile files (R code that runs each time on startup)

-Best to have all packages explicitly called by `library()` at the start of each script, rather than relying on them in Rprofile and hence losing reproducibility.
-The function `require()` returns a boolean not an error so can be useful in a try/catch style flow.
+Best to have all packages explicitly called by `library()` at the start of each script, rather than relying on them being in Rprofile and hence losing reproducibility for other users.
+The similar function `require()` returns a boolean not an error so can be useful in a try/catch style flow.

 ## Some useful packages
 **tidyverse**